moon7-io/moon7-sort/README.md

 - **Best For**: Random data, arrays with duplicates, and moderately sized arrays
 - **Not Ideal For**: Fully reversed arrays or when stability is required

-According to benchmarks, `quickSort` outperforms the other sorting functions in most scenarios, except when dealing with fully reversed data where `mergeSort` or native sort is faster.
+According to benchmarks, `quickSort` outperforms the other sorting functions in most scenarios, except when dealing with fully reversed data where `timSort`, `mergeSort` and native sort are faster.
 Run `pnpm benchmarks` to see benchmarks.

 ### `timSort(arr, cmp?)`